Automattic/themes/blogorama/readme.txt

 == Description ==

 A beautifully designed blog theme displaying large typography and customizable color palettes.
-With a clean and modern design, Magalog offers a unique and engaging way to showcase your blog content.
+With a clean and modern design, Blogorama offers a unique and engaging way to showcase your blog content.

 == Changelog ==